The Plan B pill works best when you take it within 3 days after unprotected sex. You can get Plan B at your local drugstore or pharmacy.

 You can take Plan B, My Way, Next Choice, and other levonorgestrel morning-after pills up to 5 days after unprotected sex.
 But the longer you wait to take it, the less effective it is.

 These types of morning-after pills are also less effective if you have a higher BMI.
 If that’s the case, the copper IUD or ella are better options for you.
-Our handy quiz can help you figure out which EC is best for you and your BMI.
+Our handy quiz can help you figure out which EC is best for you.

 Though there are many different brands of levonorgestrel morning-after pills, they all work the same way.
 One brand isn’t any more effective than another.